 Harry G. Frankfurt

-Harry G. Frankfurt is the inventor of wildly unrealistic but provocative "thought experiments" designed to show that a person can be morally responsible for actions without the ability to "have done otherwise."
+Harry G. Frankfurt was the inventor of wildly unrealistic but provocative "thought experiments" designed to show that a person can be morally responsible for actions without the ability to "have done otherwise."
 Specifically, his goal is to provide a hypothetical example of an agent who is not free to choose among alternative possibilities, yet is still clearly responsible.
 Traditional arguments for free will require alternative possibilities so that an agent could have done otherwise, without which there is no moral responsibility.
 In the 1960's, the criticism that compatibilism could not provide the alternative possibilities needed to enable "doing otherwise" was disturbing some compatibilist thinkers.
 Frankfurt set out to defend compatibilism by providing hypothetical examples of agents who could not have done otherwise but are nevertheless clearly responsible.
 His work has undoubtedly contributed to the significant fraction of philosophers who call themselves compatibilist.
-Frankfurt's article encouraged many philosophers, notably John Martin Fischer, to ignore libertarian free will and emphasize moral responsibility.
+Frankfurt's 1969 article Alternative Possibilities and Moral Responsibility encouraged many philosophers, notably John Martin Fischer, to ignore libertarian free will and emphasize moral responsibility.
 Fischer came to the extreme view that free will can be identified with moral responsibility.
 But they must be separated.
 Free will is a scientific question.
 Moral responsibility is a social and cultural question.

 "The principle of alternate possibilities is false.
 A person may well be morally responsible for what he has done even though he could not have done otherwise.
 The principle's plausibility is an illusion, which can be made to vanish by bringing the relevant moral phenomena into sharper focus."Frankfurt posits a counterfactual demon who can intervene in an agent's decisions if the agent is about to do something different from what the demon wants the agent to do.
 Frankfurt's demon will block any alternative possibilities, but leave the agent to "freely choose" to do the one possibility desired by the demon.
 Frankfurt claims the existence of the hypothetical control mechanisms blocking alternative possibilities are irrelevant to the agent's free choice.
 This is true when the agent's choice agrees with the demon, but obviously false should the agent disagree.
 In that case, the demon would have to block the agent's will and the agent would surely notice.